bmabsout/Thesis/src/chapters/01_crisis_of_intent.typ

 What makes these failures particularly insidious is their compounding nature.
 Unlike traditional software bugs that can be patched, reward specification failures in RL systems often require complete retraining, which can take weeks or months.
 During this time, the system either remains deployed with known issues or is taken offline, both of which carry significant costs.

 Moreover, these failures often emerge only during deployment, when the system encounters conditions not anticipated during training.
 A quadrotor trained to "fly smoothly" might learn to hover motionlessly to minimize control effort, technically satisfying the reward function while completely failing to accomplish the intended task.
-Such specification failures can remain hidden during laboratory testing, only to manifest catastrophically in real-world deployment.
+Such specification failures can remain hidden during laboratory testing, only to manifest as significant problems in real-world deployment, as documented in cases like the Cruise autonomous vehicle incident @koopman2024lessons.

 == Why Hasn't the RL Community Solved This Already?